ii-lk/ii_LedArray/README.md

 ![Example GIF](examples/demo_01_setColor/setColor.gif)

 This sketch illustrates the use of ii_LedArray library functions to alternate colors on an LED array.
 It showcases initializing the LED array, setting individual LED colors, and updating the display in a simple and efficient manner.
-Functions demonstrated include begin() for initialization, setColor() for color assignment, and show() to apply changes to the LED array.
+Functions demonstrated include begin() for initialization, setColor() for color assignment, and update() to apply changes to the LED array.

 ```cpp
 #include <ii_LedArray.h>